Is Malta Worth Visiting? Honest Review

 It is so much fun seeing the magnificent backdrop that we all know from TV in real life!

-Other big productions, like World War Z, Gladiator and Midnight Express have also been filmed in Malta.
+Other big productions, like World War Z, Gladiator, and Midnight Express, have also been filmed in Malta.

 4. Huge Cultural Diversity

-Due to all of these influences, the food, the architecture, and the mentality of people is extremely diverse.
-The Arab presence is today still very strong since it left a distinct mark on the Maltese language.
+Due to all of these influences, the food, the architecture, and the mentality of people are extremely diverse.

-Make sure to also take a ferry to Gozo: the small sister city of Malta is only a 20 min ferry ride away.
 The town offers you a journey back in history – as well as a great choice of sandy white beaches.
 You can even stay in Gozo for a couple of days.

-Other cultural and architectural highlights of the island are Fort St. Elmo, Casa Rocca Piccola, Mosta Dome, Palazzo Parisio, Ggantija Temples, Auberge de Castille, and many more.
-Don’t forget about the Azure Window.
+Other Instagrammable highlights of the island are Fort St. Elmo, Casa Rocca Piccola, Mosta Dome, Palazzo Parisio, Ggantija Temples, Auberge de Castille, and many more.

 6. Stunningly Clear Blue Water